ADGEfficiency/programming-resources/fundamentals/programming.md

 c = tf.add(a, b)
 ```

-Law of leaky abstractions - abstraction are never perfect
+Abstractions are never perfect
+- **Law of leaky abstractions**
 - all abstractions leak
-- impossible to abstract perfectly - because all abstractions are lies (approximations - they are the map, not the territory)
+- impossible to abstract perfectly - because all abstractions are lies
-- sometimes leaks are necessary (because they are useful)
+- they are approximations - the map, not the territory

 ## Interfaces